fac20/week7-CHJM/README.md

 ### Wednesday

-- By the end of the day to setup a server in express and database.
+- By the end of the day to setup a server and a database.

 ### Thursday